inveniosoftware/docs-invenio-rdm/docs/features/index.md

 - **Export formats** InvenioRDM supports exporting records metadata in multiple formats such as JSON, Citation Style Language JSON, DataCite JSON/XML, Dublin Core.

+- **OAI-PMH server** InvenioRDM ships with a built OAI-PMH server to allow metadata harvesting of records in your repository.

 ### Infrastructure